 What Does Discernment Mean?

-In the Quaker sense, discernment means patient attendance, to learn more about where one is led.
-Sometimes, it means waiting without knowing why.
+In the Quaker sense, discernment means patient attendance, learning more about where one is led.
+Sometimes, it means "waiting without knowing why."

 Some Friends view discernment as a process where a person prays and listens.
 At its best, the process is unhurried.
 Rushing makes it harder to be careful and honest with ourselves.
-One person can discern, or a group can discern together.
-They are working to determine whether they are "led" somewhere – led by God.
+One person can listen, or a group can listen together.
+They are working to determine whether they are "led" somewhere – led by God, the Inner Light, or the Inward Truth.

 Discernment for the Listening Project

-When JT and I started the Listening Project, it began as a small endeavor.
+When JT and I first started the Listening Project, it began as a small endeavor.
 We worked together privately.
-First we discerned individually, about what we might be led to do.
-Later, we discerned with other friends, and finally with a wider community.
+First we discerned individually about what we might be led to do.
+Later, we met with other friends, and finally with a wider community, to test out the ideas that were rising.

 Discernment is an active process.
-Though we discerned for about six months, it was not an empty waiting time.
+Though we discerned for roughly six months, this was not an empty waiting time.
 We were actively thinking, discussing, and listening for intuition.
+We continue to pause and consider when we make new decisions with our work.

 Fruits of Discernment